-Caiman Lizards have an olive to bright green body with a bright red or orange colored head.
-Their tail has a black to brown color on the top with yellow stripes.
+Caiman Lizards have an olive to bright green body with a bright red or orange head.
+Their tail is a black or brown on top with yellow stripes.

-The males have wider heads with a brighter red than the females do.
+The males have wider heads that are a brighter red than the females.
 Males also tend to be longer and can get up to 5 feet long while females only get up to 4 feet long.

 Caiman Lizards can be trained to be handled.
 They are intelligent and can learn very fast.
 Not all Caimans may become receptive to being handled even after training.
-Because it is impossible to know if they will be open to being handled, it is difficult to know how they will be as a pet
+It’s impossible to know if your Lizard will be open to being handled, not knowing makes it difficult to know how they will be as a pet.

 Caiman Lizards like to spend most of their time soaking in water, swimming or basking in the heat.
 The lizards like to climb and explore their enclosure.
 Doing lizard things generally keeps them happy.

 Their Compatibility with Children

 While Caiman Lizards do not usually get aggressive with humans, they do sometimes bite or whip their tails.
 These lizards can get large which doesn’t make them a great pet for children.
 If you want children to handle Caiman Lizards, it is best if you have a younger lizard.
 With their size, adult Caimans can seriously injure your children.